Jump directly to main navigation Jump directly to content

 Between 1983 and 1985, preparations were made for the foundation of the SIFET – mainly the transfer of the existing tasks (veterinary clinic, diagnostics, animal health services, feedstuff investigation etc.).

 On 1.1.1985, the SIFET resumed its work with a total of 79 employees, among them 12 scientists.
-At the time of incorporation of the institute into the BFAV, it had approx. 120 employees, among them 35 scientists.
+At the time of incorporation of the institute into the BFAV in early 1992, it had approx. 120 employees, among them 35 scientists.

 Pursuant to the research development concept of the Federal Ministry of Food and Agriculture, the Friedrich-Loeffler-Institut closed its site in Wusterhausen, Brandenburg by the end of the year 2013.
 The Institute of Epidemiology will continue its work at the FLI headquarters on the island of Riems.
 Several national reference laboratories have been incorporated into other FLI institutes.